-CLASS 16 - Floral arrangement or figure piping on an 8 or 9 inch two layer cake that may include lattice work.
+CLASS 16 - Floral arrangement or figure piping on an 8 inch or 9 inch two layer cake that may include lattice work.

 CLASS 17 - Create-a-Party Cake.
-Create at least a two layer cake from a cake baked in square, round, heart, bell or 9" x 13" pan, and cut or shaped to make another design.
+Create at least a two layer cake from a cake baked in square, round, heart, bell or 9 inch x 13 inch pan, and cut or shaped to make another design.
 Decorate with your choice of tips.